FreeTTSFreeTTS

 Studio · Help

-Four modes.
-One Studio.
-Most users only need Single.
-The rest unlock when your project gets longer, has multiple characters, or needs scene-by-scene control.
+Two modes — Single voice and Dialogue — plus a Timeline to chain takes and regenerate-one-line to fix a single wobble.
+Most projects only need Single voice; the rest unlock when your project gets longer, has multiple characters, or needs scene-by-scene control.

 Open Studio →See plans